 - Warmest day (TXx, °C) and coldest night (TNn, °C): TXx represents the maximum value of tasmax in the warmest month.
 In the same way, TNn is understood as the lowest value of tasmin in the coldest month. - Growing season length (GSL, days): the growth season is the time of year when plants grow effectively.
-According to the ETCCDI, GSL is defined as the number of days per year between the first occurrence of at least 6 days with tasmean > 5 °C and the first occurrence (after July 1st) of 6 days with tasmean < 5 °C. - Icing days (ID, days) and frost days (TNltm2, days): here, mountainous cold extreme patterns are represented by the icing days (annual number of days with tasmax < 0 °C) and frost days (annual number of days with tasmin < -2 °C).
+According to the ETCCDI, GSL is defined as the number of days per year between the first occurrence of at least 6 days with tasmean > 5 °C and the first occurrence (after July 1st) of 6 days with tasmean < 5 °C. - Icing days (ID, days) and frost days (TNltm2, days): here, mountainous cold extreme patterns are represented by the icing days (annual number of days with tasmax < 0 °C) and frost days\ (annual number of days with tasmin < -2 °C).
+Note that the original definition for frost day has a threshold of tasmin < 0 °C, but SN high mountain region, a more extreme threshold must be considered.